jdittrich/userNeedResearchBook/text/allURBook.md

 <div class="example">

-Here is a part of an analyis.
+Here is a part of an analysis.

 -   *Overarching theme*: using existing work for inspiration
 	-   *sub-theme*: review previous projects